 Any participation in possession or use of alcohol and/or drugs at school or any school-related event is prohibited.
 See the specific policy in the "Policies and Related Forms" section of this handbook.

-Weapons, Fighting and Solicitation of Illegal Substances Policy adapted from "Hayward Unified School District Board Policy BP 5131.2 BULLYING"
+Weapons, Fighting and Solicitation of Illegal Substances Policy

 See the specific policy in the "Policies and Related Forms" section of this handbook.

 Social Inclusion/Anti-Bullying Policy